C. B. J. Snyder: Career

 From the mid to late 1880s, Snyder worked with William E. Bishop, a New York City master carpenter.
 Little is known about Bishop except that he was a lifelong volunteer fireman, holding leadership positions in various fire companies.

 Superintendent of School Buildings

 At its last meeting of the school year on July 8, 1891, the New York City Board of Education elected Snyder as Superintendent of Buildings to succeed George W. Debevoise after his resignation.
 Of the thirteen votes cast, Snyder received twelve.

 While Snyder initially oversaw Manhattan and The Bronx, the 1898 consolidation of Greater New York elevated him to the ultimate role of Superintendent of School Buildings for the entire city.

 School design innovations

-As Superintendent, Snyder thought of school buildings as civic monuments for a better society.